websioux/nxt-php-client/README.md

 ```
 and edit private-config.php with your server address.

-* Add *nxt* as an alias of /PATH_TO/nxt-php-client/commands/bootstrap
+* Add *nxt* as a bash alias of /PATH_TO/nxt-php-client/commands/bootstrap

 ```
 echo "alias nxt='/PATH_TO/nxt-php-client/commands/bootstrap'" >>  ~/bash_aliases;